 Examples of smart contract platforms

-Ethereum and Counterparty are among other smart contracts we have previously discussed and need no introduction.
+Ethereum and Counterparty are among other smart contracts we have previously discussed and need no further introduction.

 Codius is owned by Ripple which owns XRP cryptocurrency, and is an open hosting protocol providing peer-to-peer hosting, decentralized, and smart contracts.
 The platform allows parties to write terms of the transactions into code but will allow a third party to run it and attest to the integrity of the written code.